What is a sales methodology?

 MEDDICC - the pros

-• The addition of the P for paper process has supported sales teams in the run-up to contracts signed - a notoriously tricky and important time.
+- The addition of the P for paper process has supported sales teams in the run-up to contract signing - a notoriously tricky and important time.

 MEDDICC - the cons

-• This methodology has also been considered seller-centric and with the number of questions asked, can come across as a long process to the buyer without them feeling any value.
+- This methodology has also been considered seller-centric.
+The number of questions asked can make it seem like a long process to the buyer without them feeling any value.

-• Compared to buyer-centric methodologies, it makes it hard for buyers to compare you to the competition in a tangible way.
+- Compared to buyer-centric methodologies, it is difficult for buyers to compare you to the competition in a tangible way.

 The Challenger explained

-While the Challenger methodology doesn’t have an acronym to follow, it does suggest sticking to three T’s.
+While the Challenger methodology doesn’t have an acronym, it does suggest sticking to three T’s.

 #1 Teach